gabotronix/pxn-2119-msfs2020/cessna-152.md

     - when slider position is in 3 bars from the bottom (-), Flaps = 20 degrees
     - when slider position is in the middle, or 4 bars from the bottom (-), Flaps = 10 degrees
     - when slider position is up (+), Flaps = 0 degrees
+    - During take off, flaps should start at 0 degrees (or up +).
 - POV Hat: _(can be assigned to multiple camera views)_
     - Down:
         - **COCKPIT LOOK DOWN**